jaymody/blogposts/2022-12-15-stable-softmax.md

 &= x_i - \min(x) - \log(\sum_j e^{x_j - \min(x)}) \\
 \end{align}
 $$
-Not only is this equation much more numerically stable, but it also has the nice property that the sum inside the log will always be $\geq 1$, meaning we don't have to worry about `log(0)` errors.
+This new equation guarentees that the sum inside the log will always be $\geq 1$, so we no longer need to worry about `log(0)` errors.

 In code: